wazuh/wazuh-documentation/source/upgrade-guide/compatibility_matrix/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section of the Wazuh documentation you can find the compatibility matrix that shows the operating systems where the Wazuh manager and agent are compatible.
+  :description: Check out the compatibility matrix of the upgrade process of the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.

 .. _compatibility_matrix: